Superdiffusive and Subdiffusive Exceptional Times in the Dynamical Discrete Web

 We are interested in the Hausdorff dimensions of these sets.
 As in \cite{OP},\cite{OP2}, ergodicity of the DyDW in $\tau$ implies the dimension of any set of exceptional times will be almost surely constant.
 Future discussions of such dimensions should be understood to refer to this constant, and thus may only hold almost surely.
 In \cite{OP}(Proposition 5.2) it was shown that in the one-sided case, the Hausdorff dimensions of $T_j^+(K)$ and $T_j^{-}(K)$ do not depend on $j\geq0$.
 So:

 Modifying their argument, we obtain: \begin{prop} For $T_j^{\pm}(K)$ as defined above, we have:

 \end{prop} The reason we take $j=1$ instead of $j=0$ is to prevent the first step of the walk from pushing $|S^{\tau}_0|$ past $j+K\sqrt{t}$ when $K<1$.
 If we are only interested in $K\geq 1$ we can take $j=0$ and obtain analogous bounds involving $T_0^{\pm}(K)$.
 Notice that $T_1^{\pm}(K)$ and $T_{\infty}^{\pm}(K)$ are increasing functions of $K$, and thus must be continuous for all but countably many $K$.
 So for all but countably many $K$, the inequalities from Proposition \ref{jdep} collapse into equalities, and the dimensions will not depend on $j$.
-It would seem natural that at least the center inequality should be an equality for all $K$, giving $j$-independence as in the one-sided case, but we are unable to prove this.
+We would conjecture that at least the center inequality should be an equality for all $K$, giving $j$-independence as in the one-sided case, but we are unable to prove this.

 The proof of Proposition \ref{jdep} is motivated by the proof of Proposition 5.2 from \cite{OP}.
 The second inequality is trivial; the first and third follow from the same argument.
 To see this, pick any $K_1<K_2,j\geq1$ and notice that:

 is contained in $T_1^{\pm}(K_2)$ for $n$ sufficiently large.
 This is because $S^{\tau}_{0}(2n)=0$ on the first set, and $j+K_1\sqrt{t-2n}\leq 1+K_2\sqrt{t}$ for large $n$ (this fails for $K_1=K_2$, which is why we don't get full $j$-independence).
 The second set is just a translated version of $T_j^{\pm}(K_1)$, and thus has the same Hausdorff dimension.
 The first set consists of $\tau$ at which an independent (of $S^{\tau}_{(0,2n)}$) event of positive probability occurs.
 Thus, by the same ergodicity arguments used in Proposition 5.2 from \cite{OP}, intersection with the first set does not decrease the dimension.
 So: